Advocate

 22 November 2023

 The House of Lords convened for the second reading of the Pedicabs Bill, marking its debut in parliamentary debate.
-The Bill successfully passed this stage and is poised for Committee scrutiny before proceeding to the House of Commons.
 You can read our summary of the debate here, and watch a reference to the Heart of London Business Alliance in the debate here.
-The upcoming Committee Stage is scheduled for 11 December.
-It will likely entail the formation of a Bill Committee to consider any possible amendments.

 Rough sleeping

-Homelessness and rough sleeping is a major issue in the West End.
-Across London, it has increased by 24 per cent in the last year.
-We work with our front line partners to ensure proactive and positive engagement with people living on our streets.
+Homelessness and rough sleeping is a major issue in the West End and we work with our front line partners to ensure proactive and positive engagement with people living on our streets.

-The Government needs to produce a long-term strategy to tackle rough sleeping as we emerge from the pandemic to end homelessness for good.
+The Government needs to produce a long-term strategy to tackle rough sleeping and end homelessness for good.

-Nickie Aiken MP has tabled an amendment to the Levelling Up and Regeneration Bill that seeks to remove a clause that would allow homelessness to be treated as a criminal offence.
-We wholeheartedly support the amendment and urge the Government to draw a distinction between homelessness and criminal behaviour.
+Former MP Nickie Aiken tabled an amendment to the Levelling Up and Regeneration Bill that sought to remove a clause that would allow homelessness to be treated as a criminal offence.
+We wholeheartedly supported this amendment.

 August 2022

-We provided evidence to the Levelling up and Regeneration Bill Committee in support of Nickie Aiken MP’s amendment, which sought to remove a clause that would allow homelessness to be treated as a criminal offence.
+We provided evidence to the Levelling up and Regeneration Bill Committee in support of former MP Nickie Aiken’s amendment, which sought to remove a clause that would allow homelessness to be treated as a criminal offence.

 January 2023